A Grand-Depart as an accelerator for tourism

 What is the marketing plan?

 Winners have a plan, losers have excuses.
 That is always the phrase used in sport.
 With a Tour start or a Tour passage, as a region or city, you literally get your hands on something cool.
-But without activation plan it can become an expensive joke.
-Take the example of Piacenza, starting city for stage 3.
-The activation for this city is, to say the least, 'a work in progress.'
-As the mayor described: 'yeah we hope the people will come next year'.
-But in all the communication frenzy, we have already almost forgotten what it looked like.
-Just as hardly anyone remembers where stage 3 of the 2022 Tour started, or finished.
-Or last year's stage 2?
-Without a well-thought-out plan, it's basically throwing money up in the air and hoping it ends up well.
+But without activation plan Could it turn into an expensive joke?
+Take the example of Piacenza, the starting point for stage 3.
+The activation for this city is, to say the least, ‘a work in progress.’
+As the mayor described: ‘yeah, we hope the people will come next year’.
+But with all the communication hype, we've almost forgotten what it looked like.
+Just as hardly anyone remembers where stage 3 of the Tour in 2022 started or finished.
+Or stage 2 from last year?
+Without a well thought-out plan, it's essentially throwing money into the wind and hoping for the best.

 So what is the story of this start-up?

-The Grand-Depart was in Florence this year, but 75% of the party was in Emilia-Romagna.
-But did you know that Piedmont thus also got a piece of the pie?
-After all, Turin is not in Emilia.
-What I want to say is that in communication, the message was very fragmented.
-Because an important part of a successful tour start is also the impact of side events.
-Like a big touring event or an event like l'Etape du Tour.
-Copenhagen has now picked up that legacy with a l'Etape Copenhagen event.
-Italy also had it this year but in Parma.
-Because they missed the boat as a stage location.
-A l'Etape in Florence would have made more sense, but yes.
-They already have enough tourists and the bet is not on Florence being the cycling capital of Tuscany.
+The Grand Départ was in Florence this year, but 75% of the party was in Emilia-Romagna.
+But did you know that Piedmont also got in on the act?
+Turin isn't in Emilia, after all.
+What I'm trying to say is that the message in the communication was very fragmented.
+Because an important part of a successful Tour start is also the impact of side events.
+Such as a big cycling tour or an event like l’Etape du Tour.
+Copenhagen has now picked up that legacy with an l’Etape Copenhagen event.
+Italy also had one this year, but in Parma.
+Because they missed out as a stage town.
+An l’Etape in Florence would have made more sense, but oh well.
+They already have enough tourists and the focus isn't on Florence as Tuscany's cycling capital.
 Because that's Siena.
-Are you still following it?
-And the whole reason the tour was in Italy?
-There was a first Italian tour winner 100 years ago.
-Oh and the mayor of Florence knew Prudhomme.
+Are you still following?
+And the whole reason the Tour was in Italy?
+100 years ago, there was a first Italian Tour winner.
+Oh, and the mayor of Florence knew Prudhomme.

 Money well spent